cardinalblue/android-kraft-shade/doc_website/docs/pipeline-dsl/serial-pipeline.md

 ### Custom Run Steps

-For more complex operations that don't fit the shader model, you can use a custom run step:
+For more complex operations that don't fit the shader model, you can use a custom run step.
+It's guaranteed the running thread will be the one that has the GL context.
+You can change blending setup or do anything with or without using OpenGL API.
 ```kotlin
 serialSteps(bitmap.asTexture(), windowSurface) {
     step("Custom operation") { runContext ->